leonlafa/gridsome-source-cryptocompare/README.md

 - `yarn add gridsome-source-crypto-compare`
 - `npm install gridsome-source-crypto-compare`

+A gridsome source plugin for the Crypto Compare API.

+## Features
+To date the plugin only offers 'Toplist by 24H Volume Subscriptions' data.
+Plans to addd more API calls are in the pipeline.

 ## Basic usage

 When your the project has successfully built a success message will appear to indicate that the API has connected  and results have been returned successfully.